 I love your games so much!
 Double Fine is the greatest company of all time!

 That is not a question, but something about the way you talk tells me that you are a person of exceptional intelligence and good looks.
 I kind of understand why everyone likes you so much now.
 I predict an excellent year ahead for you and your family.

 No really, I love Double Fine.
 How can I get more of your awesomeness?

 Well you could always follow Double Fine on Twitter at @doublefine, or me, Tim, at @TimOfLegend, and there's always our Double Fine Productions Facebook page.
 Plus, we've got this great Tumblr blog you can follow.
 Oh man, we're everywhere!

 Where does the name "Double Fine" come from?

 It comes from a sign on the Golden Gate Bridge that, until recently, said "Slow to 45 mph – Double Fine Zone."
 I ingeniously selected the name Double Fine so that when people drove over the bridge they would see the name "Double Fine" and think, not just that we had purchased ad space on what must be the most expensive billboard in California, but that we owned the city and all of San Francisco had been declared to be a "Double Fine Zone."
 I believe it did work for many years, confounding and intimidating our many, many foes.
 But for absolutely no good reason, the old sign is now flashing the less awe-inspiring message, "Speed limit 45 mph – Auto toll $5."
 I mean, how are you supposed to name a game company after that?
 Don't people even think these things through?

 Are you guys making sequels to Psychonauts or Brütal Legend or any other games?

-Not right now, but we'd love to someday.
-If anyone out there has a few million dollars burning a hole in their pocket, and would like to help us make an excellent sequel, please let us know!
+We're making Psychonauts 2!
+If anyone out there has a few million dollars burning a hole in their pocket, and would like to help us make an excellent sequel to Brutal Legend, please let us know!